yoshinori-matsubara/chord_suggester/README.md

 4. If you find a code you like, you can save it by selecting it with the checkbox and pressing the "save" button
 5. Saved chord progressions can be viewed in a favorite list by pressing the list button at the bottom right of the screen
 6. If you want to delete a saved chord progression, select it with the check box on the favorite list screen and delete it with the "Remove" button.

+#Future plan

+1. Filtering function for the favorites list
+2. Simple performance function by midi when chord progression is clicked

+#Release note
+2023.6.8 v1.0 released